varnish/Varnish-Book/varnish_book.rst

    New threads use preallocated workespace.
    If threads have not enough workspace, the child process is unable to process the task and it terminates.
    The workspace needed depends on the task that the thread handles.
-   This is normallly defined in your VCL.
+   This is normally defined in your VCL.
    To avoid that the child terminates, evaluate your VCL code and consider to increase the ``workspace_client`` or ``workspace_backend`` parameter.

 Timing thread growth